MK2112/encrypted-sync/README.md

 ### Example Workflow

 - Add a file to `secure_files/`
-  - encrypted-sync encrypts it to `encrypted_files/filename.gpg`.
+  - guardian-sync encrypts it to `encrypted_files/filename.gpg`.

 - Sync `encrypted_files/filename.gpg` to another device
-  - encrypted-sync decrypts it back to `secure_files/filename`.
+  - guardian-sync decrypts it back to `secure_files/filename`.

 Your files are always encrypted before leaving your device.
 Only you, with your PGP key, can decrypt them.